doxxx/universal-combat-log-desktop/README.md

-# Rift Combat Parser
+# Universal Combat Log

-A GUI application for parsing and viewing the combat logs produced by Rift's `/combatlog` command.
+A GUI application for parsing and viewing the combat logs produced by various MMORPGs including Rift and World of Warcraft.

 ## Compiling